HORSE TRANSPORTATION FREQUENTLY ASKED QUESTIONS

 Will you take my tack too?

-A reasonable amount of tack may be shipped with your horse at no extra charge.
+A reasonable amount of tack up to 75 lbs may be shipped with your horse at no extra charge.
 Use suitable containers that are clearly marked with your name and phone number.

 What will my horse eat?

-We provide alfalfa hay which is permitted in all states.
+We provide grass hay and alfalfa/grass mix which is permitted in all states.
 If your horse is on a special diet we will feed what you provide, although grain is not recommended.
 Drivers stop every four to six hours to hand water the horses.
 We are not equipped to feed hot mash.

 How do I pay for the shipment?

-We accept Visa or Master Card prior to shipment or certified funds upon pick up or delivery.
+We accept Visa, AMEX and Discover prior to shipment or certified funds upon pick up or delivery.

 How do I schedule the transportation?